vinz243/gushify/README.md

-  --no-tv-subf -S     Don't create TV subfolder (<serie name>/<season>/<episode>) --no-sort -N        Don't perform step 2, so no sorting and moving files --backup -b         Create an index which contains every old/new location pair --dry-run -n        Do not do anything, only print what it would do --force -f          Force create assumed existing dirs, force overwrite --verbose -v        Verbose mode
+  --no-tv-subf -S     Don't create TV subfolder (<serie name>/<season>/<episode>) --no-sort -N        Don't perform step 2, so no sorting and moving files --backup -b         Create an index which contains every old/new location pair --low-thr=<pct>     Min value in percent before it asks user interaction for category (default to 30) --high-thr=<pct>    Min value before it automatically select category (default to 75) --dry-run -n        Do not do anything, only print what it would do --force -f          Force create assumed existing dirs, force overwrite --verbose -v        Verbose mode